This post may contain affiliate links. Please see our disclosure policy.

 I am going to give you my best cleaning tips and take you through my spring cleaning checklist.
 Hopefully, this will motivate you to do some spring cleaning as well!

-For this post, I am not going to talk about sweeping and mopping the kitchen floor or scrubbing the toilets.
 If you are anything like me, those types of things need to happen daily, regardless of the season.
 This post is going to be for that whole-house cleaning day when you are ready to really deep clean!

 Floors

 Clean floors can instantly brighten up any space.
-Often, a simple sweep does the trick, but for a deeper clean, try using a homemade grout cleaner to freshen up your floors.
+Often, a simple sweep does the trick, but for a deeper clean, try using a homemade grout cleaner to freshen up your tile floors.
 If your floors need a little extra love, my homemade wood floor cleaner or homemade laminate floor cleaner are great options to bring them back to life.

 When I really want to deep clean the house, I start by stripping all the beds.
 Of course, I wash the sheets more than a few times a year, but for spring cleaning, I wash every blanket and all the comforters too.
+I’m always sure to use my homemade laundry soap with DIY scent boosters so they smell super fresh.

 I also like to clean the mattresses with a little baking soda.
-Sprinkle baking soda over the mattresses and let it sit for an hour or so and then vacuum it off.
+Sprinkle baking soda over the mattresses and let it sit for an hour or so, then vacuum it off.
 Baking soda can be very effective for removing odors and stains.
 If it is a warm sunny day, you can also take your mattress outside to sit in the sunlight.

 Learn how to deep clean a mattress as well as make a mattress freshener spray here.